 Edom Refuses Passage to Israel

-14 Moses sent messengers from Kadesh to the king of Edom, "Thus says your brother Israel: You know all the adversity that has befallen us: 15 how our fathers went down to Egypt, and we dwelt in Egypt a long time; and the Egyptians dealt harshly with us and our fathers; 16 and when we cried to the Lord, he heard our voice, and sent an angel and brought us forth out of Egypt; and here we are in Kadesh, a city on the edge of your territory.
+14 Moses sent messengers from Kadesh to the king of Edom, "Thus says your brother Israel: You know all the adversity that has befallen us: 15 how our ancestors went down to Egypt, and we lived in Egypt a long time; and the Egyptians oppressed us and our ancestors; 16 and when we cried to the Lord, he heard our voice, and sent an angel and brought us out of Egypt; and here we are in Kadesh, a town on the edge of your territory.
 17 Now let us pass through your land.
-We will not pass through field or vineyard, neither will we drink water from a well; we will go along the King's Highway, we will not turn aside to the right hand or to the left, until we have passed through your territory."
-18 But Edom said to him, "You shall not pass through, lest I come out with the sword against you."
-19 And the people of Israel said to him, "We will go up by the highway; and if we drink of your water, I and my cattle, then I will pay for it; let me only pass through on foot, nothing more."
+We will not pass through field or vineyard, or drink water from any well; we will go along the King's Highway, not turning aside to the right hand or to the left until we have passed through your territory."
+18 But Edom said to him, "You shall not pass through, or we will come out with the sword against you."
+19 The Israelites said to him, "We will stay on the highway; and if we drink of your water, we and our livestock, then we will pay for it.
+It is only a small matter; just let us pass through on foot."
 20 But he said, "You shall not pass through."
-And Edom came out against them with many men, and with a strong force.
-21 Thus Edom refused to give Israel passage through his territory; so Israel turned away from him.
+And Edom came out against them with a large force, heavily armed.
+21 Thus Edom refused to give Israel passage through their territory; so Israel turned away from them.